jimweirich/flexmock/README.md

 * <b>mock = flexmock("joe", :on, <em>User</em>)</b>

-  This defines a mock that is based on the User class (the class is called the mock's "base class").
-Mocks with base classes prevent you from mocking or stubbing methods that are not instance methods of the base class.
+  This defines a strict mock that is based on the User class.
+Strict mocks prevent you from mocking or stubbing methods that are not instance methods of the restricting class (i.e. User in our example).
 This helps prevent tests from becoming stale with incorrectly mocked objects when the method names change.

-  Use the `explicitly` modifier to `should_receive` to override base class restrictions.
+  Use the `explicitly` modifier to `should_receive` to override the strict mock restrictions.

 * <b>partial_mock = flexmock(<em>real_object</em>)</b>